learn-co-curriculum/java-mod-3-tdd-lab/README.md

 - Return the `result` array.

 Now that we understand the code above, let's run the `testMediumFizzBuzzArray()` method again.
+Remove the `@Disabled` annotation and run just that test method.
 We should see it pass!

 Go back and double check that the `testSingularFizzBuzzArray()` method still passes too.
 It should!